FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we introduce \methodname{}, a flexible end-to-end learnable sampling framework for dynamic graph learning. \methodname{} decomposes the neighbor score function into spatial and temporal embeddings, ensuring that neighbor importance is informed by both topological context (node features and connectivity) and temporal context (interaction time and ordering).
-The incorporation of \emph{link-awareness} embeddings further refines neighbor importance by explicitly modeling the node pair \((v_i, v_j)\) involved in the prediction.
-Our modular training objective integrates ranking consistency with final predictive performance, effectively optimizing sampling even when ground-truth importance scores are unavailable and downstream TGNN operations are non-differentiable.
-This objective enables \methodname{} to be seamlessly combined with diverse TGNNs, providing an expressive and efficient solution for capturing the most relevant historical neighbors.
-Furthermore, we evaluate \methodname{} on various dynamic graph benchmarks and show that it performs on par with, or better than, the compared baselines.
+In this work, we introduce \methodname{}, a flexible, end-to-end learnable neighborhood selection framework for dynamic graph learning. \methodname{} factorizes the neighbor scoring function into spatial and temporal components, ensuring that neighbor importance reflects both topological structure and temporal context.
+Our training objective couples the learned scores with downstream predictive performance, enabling effective optimization of the selection policy even when ground-truth importance scores are unavailable and TGNN operations are non-differentiable.
+This design allows \methodname{} to integrate seamlessly with a broad range of TGNN architectures, providing an efficient mechanism for selecting the most relevant historical neighbors.
+We further evaluate \methodname{} across multiple dynamic graph benchmarks and show that it matches or outperforms the considered baselines.